 In addition to bank accounts and petty cash, this classification includes all short-term investments such as certificates of deposit, repurchase agreements, and U.S. treasury bills.
 These short-term investments may have original maturities (remaining time to maturity at acquisition) greater than three months, however, cash is available and is considered cash and cash equivalents for reporting purposes.
-These investments are stated at cost, which at June 30, 2012, approximates market.
+These investments are stated at cost, which at June 30, 2013, approximates market.
 Banks pledge collateral, as required by law, to guarantee State funds held in time and demand deposits.

-Cash and Cash Equivalents are under the control of the State Treasurer or other administrative bodies as determined by law.
-Investments of all available cash is made by the State Investment Officer on a daily basis, based on total bank balances.
-These funds are held in the State of Nebraska Operating Investment Pool (OIP), an internal investment pool.
+Cash and cash equivalents are under the control of the State Treasurer or other administrative bodies, as determined by law.
+All cash deposited with the State Treasurer is initially maintained in a pooled cash account.
+On a daily basis, the State Treasurer invests cash not needed for current operations with the State's Investment Council, which maintains an operating investment pool for such investments.
 Interest earned on these investments is allocated to funds based on their percentage of the investment pool.
-Additional information on the deposits and investments portfolio including investment policies, risks, and types of investments can be found in the State of Nebraska's Comprehensive Annual Financial Report (CAFR).